“Practice makes perfect.”

 - Foster a generous, kind, helpful, grateful, continuous improvement mindset in all members of your team.

-- Consider all first efforts a pilot, like an experiment.
+- Consider all first efforts a pilot, as an experiment.

 - After early attempts and failed attempts, do a retrospective.
 Find what elements worked, as well as those that did not.
 Resolve to continue doing the things that worked, and identify what you can do next time instead of the things that didn’t work.